Pregnancy comes with all kinds of little treats: swelling and varicose veins are just a couple of them.

 Okay, so now you decide that compression hose might be a good idea, which ones do you get?

-Thankfully they don’t all look like 1922-Nervous-Hospital tensor bandages anymore.
+Thankfully, they don’t all look like 1922-Nervous-Hospital tensor bandages anymore.
 They come in everything from sassy socks to sexy tights.

 The more coverage you have the better support you get.
 So more is better, right?
 Well, sort of.
 The challenge is that these suckers are hard to get on so you probably want to stick with the least amount of support you need then work your way up.
 Here are your options:

-Compression Socks
+Socks

 If you’re dealing with sore loaf-of-bread feet, go with socks.
 15-20mmHg is what your average socks come in.
 Anything above that you’re into Anaconda strength and they need to be prescribed by a doctor.

-- Pro: They are the easiest to get on
+Pro: They are the easiest to get on

-- Con: The compress the smallest area
+Con: They compress the smallest area

 Thigh Highs